eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WURevocation_09a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If  a breach or compromise detected per WURevocation_09 affects the trustworthiness or reliability of a (type of) WSCA/WSCD or keystore, the Wallet Provider SHALL revoke the corresponding (type of) WSCA/WSCD or keystore according to WURevocation_07a; see also WUA_28 and VCR_07e.
+If a breach or compromise detected per WURevocation_09 affects the trustworthiness or reliability of a (type of) WSCA/WSCD or keystore, the Wallet Provider SHALL revoke the corresponding (type of) WSCA/WSCD or keystore according to WURevocation_07a.

 *Note: Per WURevocation_09, a compromise of a type of WSCA/WSCD always leads to the revocation of both that type of WSCA/WSCD and of all Wallet Instances using a WSCA/WSCD of that type.*